julienvincent/nvim-paredit/README.md

 require("nvim-paredit.lang").add_language_extension("commonlisp", { ... }).
 ```

+---

+As no attempt has been made to add support for other grammars I have no idea if the language extension API's are actually sufficient for adding additional languages.
+They will evolve as attempts are made.

 ## API

-The api is exposed as `paredit.api`:
+The core API is exposed as `paredit.api`:

 ```lua
 local paredit = require("nvim-paredit")